 Benefits for the mind

-Majority of my negative thoughts and attitudes changed gradually without my conscious intention. ’My unique mind’ which I thought was permanently etched in my brain, changed remarkably.
+Majority of my negative thoughts and attitudes changed gradually without my conscious intention or effort.
+My so called ‘Unique mind’ which I thought was permanently etched in my brain, changed remarkably.
 More…

-My stretching practices played a significant role in making my meditation possible and enjoyable.
+The stretching practices played a significant role in making my meditation possible and enjoyable.
 More…

 I congratulate myself

-Related pages: Meditation – Books
+Related pages: Meditation – Books I like

 If you like this page share it with your friends.